Seddryck/NBi/_documentation/installation-tools.md

 First, you must download and install the prerequisites:

 * .Net Framework 4.5 (or higher) from the [MSDN download page](http://www.microsoft.com/en-us/download/details.aspx?id=30653)
 * Last version of the NUnit 2.x series (such as 2.7.1 but not NUnit 3.x) – [NUnit.org download page](https://github.com/nunit-legacy/nunitv2/releases/latest).
 Download the .zip file and extract the content in a specific folder.
-This folder is containing `nunit.exe` that will open the NUnit console.
+This folder is containing `nunit.exe` that will run the NUnit console.

 ### AdomdClient (Release 1.10.0.19 and after)